 We commend PKA for adopting a public policy on nuclear weapons.
 We recommend PKA apply the policy to all of its financial products including passively managed funds and externally managed assets.
-We
+We look forward to engaging with PKA, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

-PME (The Netherlands)
+PME (The Netherlands) ★★☆☆

 Pensioenfonds Metalektro (PME) is the Dutch mandatory pension fund for the Dutch metal industry.
-PME administers pensions for more than 1,300 companies and approximately 145,000 active participants.542 At the end of 2016, PME held over €44,5 billion in assets under management.543
+PME administers pensions for more than 1,300 companies and approximately 145,000 active participants.390 At the end of 2016, PME held over €44,5 billion in assets under management.391

 One of PME's ten Principles for Responsible Investing states that PME will not invest in companies involved in products that breach international agreements that the Dutch government has signed.
 Consequently, PME excludes companies that produce nuclear weapons in violation of the Non-Proliferation Treaty.
 However, this also means that PME does not exclude companies that produce nuclear weapons for the five recognised nuclear armed countries under the treaty.
-See 1.
+393

 PME outsources the management of its portfolio to its asset manager MN.
 PME requires MN to apply the exclusion policy to all the investments that it manages on PME's behalf.
 These investments consist of discretionary mandates and one actively managed fund.
-An exception is made for some pooled vehicles or derivatives that date back to before PME's Responsible Investment-policy was implemented.546
+An exception is made for some pooled vehicles or derivatives that date back to before PME's Responsible Investment-policy was implemented.394

-PME maintains a publicly available exclusion list, which is based on the findings of data provider Sustainalytics.
-547 As of the first quarter of 2018, PME excludes Ahmedabad-Maliya Tollway; L&T Finance; L&T InfraStructure Finance; L&T Technology Services; Larsen & Toubro; Larsen & Toubro Infotech and Walchandnagar Industries for involvement in nuclear weapons.
-548
+PME maintains a publicly available exclusion list, which is based on the findings of data provider Sustainalytics.395 As of the first quarter of 2018, PME excludes Ahmedabad-Maliya Tollway; L&T Finance; L&T InfraStructure Finance; L&T Technology Services; Larsen & Toubro; Larsen & Toubro Infotech and Walchandnagar Industries for involvement in nuclear weapons.396